myelnet/pop/README.md

 To speed up data retrieval from Filecoin, a secondary market allows clients to publish their content ids to a network of providers in order to retrieve it faster and more often at a cheaper price.
 This does not guarantee data availability and so should be used in addition to a regular storage deal.
 You can think of this as the CDN layer of Filecoin.
-This library is still very experimental and more at the prototype stage so feel free to open an issue if you have any suggestion or would like to contribute!
+This library is still experimental so feel free to open an issue if you have any suggestion or would like to contribute!

 ## Install